mbhynes/kormos/README.rst

       validation_data=(Xval, yval),
   )

 This is a somewhat contrived example in modern machine learning (small dataset and simple model with very few parameters), but it's the kind of classical use case in which a deterministic algorithm will converge faster than a stochastic algorithm.
-If you were interested in `keras` primarily for the nice `tensorflow` API and autodifferentiation routines, but had unsexy, non-deep modelling goals, this bud's for you:
+If you were interested in `Keras` primarily for the nice `tensorflow` API and autodifferentiation routines, but had unsexy, non-deep modelling goals, this bud's for you:

 .. code-block:: python